2008 Individual Speedway Polish Championship

 The 2008 Individual Speedway Polish Championship (Indywidualne Mistrzostwa Polski, IMP) is the 2008 version of Individual Speedway Polish Championship organized by the Polish Motor Union (PZM).

-The Final took place on August 9, 2008 in Leszno.
-Last time Final was took in Leszno in 1989 Polish speedway season when Wojciech Załuski beat Jan Krzystyniak and Tomasz Gollob.
+The final took place on August 9, 2008, in Leszno.
+The last time the final was held in Leszno was in the 1989 Polish speedway season when Wojciech Załuski beat Jan Krzystyniak and Tomasz Gollob.
 Defending Champion Rune Holta (Gorzów Wlkp.) was 12th.
 First time Individual Polish Championship was won by Adam Skórnicki (Poznań, former Leszno's rider) who beat former permanent Grand Prix riders Jarosław Hampel (Leszno) and Grzegorz Walasek (Zielona Góra).
 Tomasz Gollob (Gorzów Wlkp.) who won Polish Championship 7 time was 4th.